buddydevelopers/buddy-notification-bell/readme.txt

 == Changelog ==

 = 1.0.2=
+1. Tested with BuddyPress 5.1.2
-1. Hide Notification count when no new notification
+2. Hide Notification count when no new notification
-2. Set a default position of bell in menu on Plugin activation
+3. Set a default position of bell in primary menu on Plugin activation
-3. Update Plugin readme
+4. Update Plugin readme issues

 = 1.0.1=
 1. Fix Fatal error when Notification Module is inactive